wp-plugins/radio-station/readme.txt

 * Fix to not 404 author pages for DJs without blog posts

 = 2.2.7 =
-* Dutch translation added (Thank you to AndrÃ© Dortmont for the file!)
+* Dutch translation added (Thank you to André Dortmont for the file!)
 * Added Tabbed Display for Master Schedule Shortcode (via Tutorial)
 * Add Show list columns with active, shift, DJs and show image displays
 * Add Schedule Override list columns with date sorting and filtering